Francisco José Múgica: Political career

 With elections due to be held in 1940, Múgica was a natural successor to Cárdenas by being a strong leftist and believed in many of Cádernas's major reforms.
-Múgica was considered as a candidate for the presidency in 1939, but Cárdenas opted for General Manuel Avila Camacho, a moderate.
+Múgica was considered as a candidate for the presidency in 1939, but Cárdenas opted for General Manuel Ávila Camacho, a moderate.
 Múgica was perceived as much more radical than Cárdenas.
 His supporters saw him as the great consolidator of the social work begun by Cárdenas, but his opponents saw him as a great danger that would make Mexico a copy of the Soviet Union.
 Múgica withdrew his candidacy and supported Avila Camacho.

 By 1939, the popularity of Cardenas had fallen seriously.
-Two figures on the right were arising to challenge the Cárdenas legacy: Joaquín Amaro and Juan Andrew Almazán.
+Two figures on the right were arising to challenge the Cárdenas legacy: Joaquín Amaro and Juan Andreu Almazán.
 Cárdenas then realized that the candidacy of Múgica might not be well received by the country or internationally and that he needed a centrist candidate who was much less radical, could unify the divided population, and above all counter the rising popularity of Almazán.
 For Cárdenas, that was Camacho, the Secretary of Defense; Múgica withdrew his candidacy and endorsed Ávila Camacho, who had never had a close relationship with him.

 After the 1940 election, serious conflicts, and accusations of electoral fraud after the victory for Ávila Camacho over Almazán, Múgica was an uncomfortable character for the new government.
 He not only was a major competitor of the new president but also represented the "old" ideas and reforms from which Ávila Camacho sought to distance himself.
 However, his revolutionary career and power meant that leaving him out of the government was not feasible.
 The solution was to appoint him Governor of the Territory of Baja California Sur, one of the most remote, sparsely-populated and underdeveloped areas of the country.
 He served from 1940 to 1946.